nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ## Introduction

-This lab will explore the R33 upgrade process with One Console.
+This lab will explore the R33 upgrade process with NGINX One Console.
 With release 33, your instances being managed is now a requirement.
-Let's explore how we can add our instances to One Console and how it will assist us in prepping our systems for the R33 upgrade.
-We will explore the One Console interface, create an Instance Group and look at how we can manage configs.
-Finally, we will show deploying a R33 container instance to One Console and upgrading our a standalone instance to R33 via One Console.
+Let's explore how you can add our instances to NGINX One Console and how it will assist us in prepping our systems for the R33 upgrade.
+We will explore the NGINX One Console interface, create an Instance Group and look at how you can manage configs.
+Finally, you will see deploying a R33 container instance to NGINX One Console and upgrading our a standalone instance to R33 via NGINX One Console.

 ## Learning Objectives

 - You will learn how to deploy a R33 version of a docker container
 - You will learn how to pin a release version while installing NGINX Plus
-- You will learn how to add an NGINX web server to One Console
+- You will learn how to add an NGINX web server to NGINX One Console
 - You will learn how to install NGINX Agent
 - You will learn how to use Instance Groups to manage files
 - You will learn how to upgrade your release to R33 (latest)